cronkitedata/dataj/working/scratch.md

 Make sure to use the sub-root for anything with links that I make un-programmatically.
 Also that any images, etc. are linked off of /dataj/....

+Found the addDate function and found out how to make a simple comparison for range.
+It's very confusing language!